culight/automation_visualization_project/README.md

 ## Feedback
   Here's some feedback that I've received:
+    - Two girls in coffee shop
-  * First thing I noticed were the graphs on the right
+      >  - First thing I noticed were the graphs on the right
-  * I wonder how many people were surveyed and where the info came from
+      >  - I wonder how many people were surveyed and where the info came from
-  * Not as many people were concerned about job security as I expected
+      >  - Not as many people were concerned about job security as I expected
-  * Compartmentalization of information was useful
+      >  - Compartmentalization of information was useful
-  * I didn't know to click on the bar --> *added hovering*
+      >  - I didn't know to click on the bar --> *added red hovering*

+  - My brother
+      >  - The first thing I noticed was the title and question above and then the bar graph
+      >  - Who conducted survey, sample size, margin of error, when it was conducted
+      >  - Opinions between different groups were more equal than I expected
+      >  - People do feel like robots will take over jobs… just not their jobs
+      >  - Clicking on the bar was not obvious.
+Side part should already be populated.

 ## Resources
   * d3js: https://d3js.org/ (version 4.0)